 Designing an App

-iOS is UX friendly and easy to design compared to Android.
+iOS is UX-friendly and easy to design compared to Android.
 Due to this developers and top web design agencies of the USA love to work on the said platform.
-However, if you are looking at a wider range of possibilities in terms of customisation, then Android is the place to be.
-It is also true that all these extra features and customisations add to the time and cost and hence ends up being not too cost-effective.
+However, if you are looking at a wider range of possibilities in terms of customization, then Android is the place to be.
+It is also true that all these extra features and customizations add to the time and cost and hence end up being not too cost-effective.
 It is also vital to remember as an IT Partner Agency, that users are never interested in the back-end.
 They are all about the look and feel of the app.
 In a recent Google I/O Developers Conference, the concept of Material Design was introduced.
-With this Android has promised to revolutionise the way Android apps are designed, built and released.
+With this Android has promised to revolutionize the way Android apps are designed, built, and released.

 Who to select then?

 Considering all the factors, it is still a tough call.
 A balance has to

 be struck between usage demographics and revenue models and finally the ease at

 which an app can be built.
 Both have their large and niche markets and as an